jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 * Always use the same fetch sample, `src` in the example above, on tracking configuration and as the incoming value of the `lua.peers_sum` converter.
 * `lua.peers_sum` converter is only available if `peers-table` is configured.
-* HAProxy Ingress converts the literal `%[peers_local_table]` into the name of the correct local table, which should be a different one on every ingress instance.
+* HAProxy Ingress converts the literal `%[peers_table_global]` into the name of the correct local table, which should be a different one on every ingress instance.
 This option works on any configuration snippet, including the annotation based ones.
 * `peers-table` configuration expects a fully configured stick-table, so the `peers` parameter should be added either to the automatically created one, or another one created manually.

 See also: